colinsauze/dataaid-gettingstarted/_episodes/04-sunpyter.md

 ~~~
 {: .language-bash}

 This will spin up its own `ssh-agent` and add your `id_rsa` to it, so you will need to type the password for your key.
-As the program tells you, if you need to type in your Sunbird password then something has gone wrong, and you should raise a hand and talk to a helper.
+As the program tells you, if you need to type in your Sunbird password then something has gone wrong, and you should ask for help.

-Once you know that Sunpyter is able to connect correctly, you can use it to launch a Jupyter notebook server on the CDT nodes.
+Once all the tests pass successfully,
+very likely you will be able to run Sunpyter
+with little issues.

+## Running Sunpyter and opening a Jupyter notebook

+If all the tests pass, try

 ~~~
 $ bash ./sunpyter.sh your.scw.username
 ~~~
 {: .language-bash}

-(As always, replace `your.scw.username` with your actual Supercomputing Wales username.)
+(As always, replace `your.scw.username` with your actual Supercomputing Wales username).
 Again, when prompted, enter the passphrase for your private key.
-At this point, Sunpyter will either open a new browser window pointing at the notebook server, or will present you with a link that you can copy and paste into your browser.
+At this point, Sunpyter will either open a new browser window pointing at the notebook server,
+or will present you with a link that you can copy and paste into your browser.
 Leave the terminal window running&mdash;this is what is maintaining your connection to the notebook server.

 > ## Quick checks
 >